Early childhood education

 As soon as children start at a private preschool, they are removed from the City's waiting list.
 If you want to remain on the City's waiting list, you must apply for a transfer.

-Several of the City's preschools have nursery divisions that specialize in the education of two-year-old children.
+Several City preschools have nursery divisions specializing in educating 1-year-olds.
 They have better conditions for caring for the youngest preschool children, such as heated floors, better changing facilities, and a designated playground.
 Enrollment for preschools with nursery divisions is done in the same way as for other schools, in order of age.

 Children can receive special support or special education in preschools based on assessment by a specialist or diagnostic professional.
 The main goal of special education is to ensure equal rights for children in the preschool environment, regardless of physical and mental abilities.